ludwig-ai/ludwig/mkdocs/docs/user_guide.md

                         saves logs for the TensorBoard, but if it is not needed turning it off can slightly increase the overall speed.
+  -skfsi, --skip_save_k_fold_split_indices
+                        disables saving indices generated to split training data set for the k-fold cross validation run, but if it is not needed turning it off can slightly increase the overall speed
   -rs RANDOM_SEED, --random_seed RANDOM_SEED
                         a random seed that is going to be used anywhere there is a call to a random number generator: data splitting, parameter initialization and training set
                         shuffling
+  -kf K_FOLD, --k_fold K_FOLD
-  -g GPUS [GPUS ...], --gpus GPUS [GPUS ...]
-                        list of gpus to use
+                        number of folds for a k-fold cross validation run -g GPUS [GPUS ...], --gpus GPUS [GPUS ...] list of gpus to use
   -gf GPU_FRACTION, --gpu_fraction GPU_FRACTION